i2-open/i2scim/README.md

 ### Core Attributes
 SCIM defines the following core attributes that are present in every SCIM Resource:
 * `id` - Every resource has a permanent (immutable) resource identifier.
-To access a resource, the URL is alwasy of the form `https://<serverdns>/<ResourceType>/<id>` where:
+To access a resource, the URL is always of the form `https://<serverdns>/<ResourceType>/<id>` where:
     * `<serverdns>` is the domain name of the server
     * `<ResourceType>` is the type of resource such as `Users` or `Groups`